noseka1/openshift-auto-upi/README.md

 Preparing infrastructure for OpenShift installation by hand is a rather tedious job.
 In order to save the effort, *openshift-auto-upi* provides a set of Ansible scripts that automate the infrastructure creation.

-*openshift-auto-upi* comes with roles to provision and configure:
+*openshift-auto-upi* comes with Ansible roles to provision and configure:

 * [DHCP Server](roles/dhcp_server)
 * [DNS Server](roles/dns_server)